 Lemon coconut cake topped with lightly sweetened whipped cream and fresh mixed berries.
 This simple celebration cake for spring is elegant, flavorful, and comes together quickly.
-Watch it come together in the video below!

 This post is sponsored by Bob’s Red Mill.